vimc/montagu-backup/README.md

    it will use sudo to request elevation if needed.
 2. `backup.py`: Runs a one-off backup.
 Output is also logged to `/var/log/duplicati`.
 3. `schedule.py`: Uses cron to schedule `backup.py` to be run at 2am daily.
+Pass "montagu" as the "<user>" option.
 4. `restore.py`: Restores from remote backup.
 5. `cli.py`: Passes arguments through to Duplicati CLI, filling in secrets and the remote URL.
 Usage example: `./cli.py TARGET list 0`, to see all files in the